 Knowing the basic laws related to owning a property is a must.
-Not only that, but you should also be aware of the eviction laws.
+Not only that, but you should also be aware of the eviction laws and legal procedures.

-Let’s take a look at the different eviction laws in Georgia and how you can avoid breaking them.
+Let’s take a look at the different eviction laws in the state and how you can avoid breaking them.

 Evictions in Georgia

 In Georgia, there are a variety of reasons that a landlord can evict a tenant.
 These mainly include nonpayment of rent and breaking the terms of the lease.

-Before the landlord can actually evict the tenants, the tenants have to be given the chance to come into acquiescence with the rental terms indicated in their lease agreement.
-If the tenant still does not follow the terms in the lease agreement, the landlord can file for an eviction lawsuit.
+Before the landlord can actually evict their tenant, the tenant has to be given notice and the chance to come into acquiescence with the rental terms indicated in their lease agreement.
+If the tenant still does not follow the terms in the lease agreement, the landlord can file an eviction suit in court.

 When Tenants Can’t Get Evicted

-A landlord cannot evict their tenants if he or she does not have a cause or a legal reason to do so.
-By law, a landlord is required to give their tenants a written copy explaining where they violated their agreement and the chance to redeem themselves.
+A landlord cannot evict a tenant if he or she does not have a cause or a legal reason to do so.
+By law, a landlord is required to give their tenant a written copy explaining where they violated their agreement and the chance to redeem themselves.
 Again, this also depends on the severity of the cause.

 - The cause is very serious they can be evicted within 24 hrs.

-- There is no apparent reason that the landlord wants to evict the tenants, he or she must wait until the rental lease has ended before the tenants are required to move out.
+- There is no apparent reason that the landlord wants to evict the tenants, he or she must wait until the rental lease has ended before the tenant is required to move out.

 According to Nolo, a publishing company, “A landlord must never attempt to force a tenant to move out of a rental unit.
-The only legal way to remove a tenant is for the landlord to file an eviction lawsuit and win it.
-Even after the landlord wins the lawsuit, only a sheriff or constable is allowed to remove, or evict, the tenant.
-Illegal Eviction Procedures in Georgia has more information on illegal eviction practices.
+The only legal way to remove a tenant is for the landlord to file an eviction lawsuit in court and win it.
+Even after the landlord wins the lawsuit, only a sheriff or constable is allowed to remove or evict, the tenant.
+Illegal Eviction Procedures in Georgia have more information on illegal eviction practices.

-The landlord may find that the tenant has left personal property at the rental unit after moving out.
-If the tenant moved out of the rental unit at the natural end of the tenancy and not because of an eviction, then Georgia law does not give any guidance as to what the landlord should do with that property.
+The landlord may find that the tenant has left personal possessions at the rental unit after moving out.
+If the tenant moved out of the property at the natural end of the tenancy, and not because of an eviction, state laws don’t give any guidance as to what the landlord should do with the found possession.
 The best practice will be for the landlord to try to contact the tenant and return the property, especially if it is something of value.”

 Importance of a Good Screening Process

-A landlord must abide by all the rules and regulations by law in order to evict a tenant.
+A landlord must abide by all the rules and regulations by law when evicting a tenant.
 For this reason, it’s important to have a good screening process in place to select only the best prospective tenants to rent your property.
 A good tenant is one that will pay the rent on time, respects the property, and abides by the terms listed in the lease agreement.

 What You Should Include in an Eviction Notice